The-Lab-at-OPM/hiring/README.md

 ### About the Human Innovation Fellowships:

-The fellowships are temporary positions, starting at 18-month terms, with potential for up to 4 years total.
+The fellowships are term positions, starting at 18-month terms, with potential for up to 4 years total.
 They are based in Washington DC and New York City, and are either GS grade 13 or 14.
 (In DC, GS 13 starts at $99,172.
 GS 14 starts at $117,191.
 In New York, GS 13 starts at $102,040.
 GS 14 starts at $120,580.
 Learn about the [general schedule classifcation and pay](https://www.opm.gov/policy-data-oversight/pay-leave/pay-systems/general-schedule/).)

 HIFs are federal employees, and all federal employees must be U.S. citizens.
 Current federal employees are not eligible for Lab fellowships.
 Individuals working for non-federal organizations and assigned to federal clients (such as contractors) are eligible.
 The fellowships require a minimum of 5 years of relevant professional experience.